UN report says Palestinians detained by Israeli authorities since Oct. 7 faced torture, mistreatment

 “Some detainees said dogs were released on them, and others said they were subjected to waterboarding, or that their hands were tied and they were suspended from the ceiling,” it added.
 “Some women and men also spoke of sexual and gender-based violence.”

-The report also says the Palestinian Authority, which administers parts of the Israeli-occupied West Bank, had also “continued to carry out arbitrary detention and torture or other ill-treatment in the West Bank, reportedly principally to suppress criticism and political opposition.”
+The report said the Palestinian Authority, which administers parts of the Israeli-occupied West Bank, had also “continued to carry out arbitrary detention and torture or other ill-treatment in the West Bank, reportedly principally to suppress criticism and political opposition.”

-On Wednesday, the military court extended the detention of eight Israeli suspects until Sunday.

 The war in Gaza erupted after Hamas ’ surprise attack on southern Israel on Oct.
 7, killing some 1,200 people that day and taking 250 others hostage.
 Israel’s retaliatory operation has obliterated entire neighborhoods in Gaza and forced some 80% of the population to flee their homes.
-Gaza’s Health Ministry says over 39,000 Palestinians have been killed, without distinguishing between civilians and combatants in its count.
+Over 39,000 Palestinians have been killed, according to Gaza’s Health Ministry which doesn’t distinguish between civilians and combatants in its count.

 Associated Press writer Jack Jeffery contributed to this report from Ramallah, West Bank.